 Physical Education Camps

-Where better than to study physical education than the world’s largest sand island?
+Where better to take your P.E and fitness Camp than to Fraser Island, the largest sand island in the world.
 There are a multitude of physical activities available and we can support your requirements for extra hiking / physical activity.

-Download the Fraser Island School Camp Booklet for more information on Physical Education Camps
+Download : Fraser Island School Camp Booklet for more information.

 Fraser Island presents an amazing array of eco-adventure experiences which will have your students buzzing from sun up to sun down.
 With a multitude of amazing natural environments, students are easy to keep entertained and teachers are able to tick off the "curriculum" list.
 The locations and experiences listed below are included in your package for 3+ day school camps.
 If there is something you would like to add to your itinerary, please talk to us and we will endeavour to tailor your package to your learning outcomes.

 The development of rainforest vegetation on coastal dune systems at the scale found on Fraser Island is considered unique.
-Central Station is the location of the historical logging operation and the cause for the extensive settlement of Europeans Your students will given an insight into the flora and fauna and history of the area and will visit Pile Valley, Woongoolba Creek and Central Station.
+Central Station is the location of the historical logging operation and the cause for the extensive settlement of Europeans.
+Your students will be given an insight into the flora, fauna and history of the area and will visit Pile Valley, Woongoolba Creek and Central Station.
 For groups studying human impact, we are able to visit the on-site camping facilities and discuss the impacts in this area.
 This tour includes:

 Fraser Island has over half of the world’s natural perched lakes, and is the site of the world’s largest unconfined aquifer on a sand island.
 The dynamic interrelationship between the coastal dune sand mass, aquifer hydrology and the freshwater dune lakes presents a unique learning opportunity for your students.